 Fill it up with some dough.

 Aaaand, drop it!
-Keep the biscuits bout 1 inch apart so they don’t collide and bake up together.
+Give the biscuits some breathing room so they don’t collide and bake up together.

 Pop the pan into a preheated 400 degree oven for 20-23 minutes or until the very tops of the biscuits are golden brown.